Fundraising Productivity and My Mud-Pie Factory

 If fundraising is drudgery; if you and your team are miserable, underfunded, and underpaid, the answer is most likely no. You’re not going to make the best, most reliable, most prolific mud-pies possible if you don’t have the right tools, methods, and processes to do so.

-This is still a brand-new year.
-There is plenty of great “mud” – also known as philanthropic energy – available.
-If you want to know more about the health and productivity of your fundraising mudpie factory, please talk to us about the new Leaky Bucket Fundraising Management Assessment.
+Although this year, 2025, has seen a lot of economic challenges, there is still plenty of great “mud” – also known as philanthropic energy – available.
+If you want to know more about the health and productivity of your organization’s fundraising mudpie factory, please complete the Leaky Bucket Fundraising Management Assessment.